 Negotiation is expected in B2B manufacturing, but how you negotiate matters more than whether you do.

 Counterproductive negotiation focuses on simply demanding lower prices without offering anything in return.
-The U.S. Census Bureau's Annual Survey of Manufactures consistently shows average manufacturing profit margins between 6–9%.
-Pushing too hard on price leads to quality shortcuts or deprioritized orders.
+Manufacturers operate on thin margins — the U.S. Census Bureau’s Annual Survey of Manufactures consistently shows average manufacturing profit margins between 6–9%.
+Pushing too hard on price leads to quality shortcuts or the manufacturer deprioritizing your orders.

 Frequently Asked Questions